reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_06.md

 1. In the home page for your workspace, select **New Dataflow Gen2**.
 After a few seconds, the Power Query editor for your new dataflow opens as shown here.

+   >**Note**: Ensure that the data warehouse is selected from the bottom left-hand corner.

     ![New dataflow.](./Images/new-dataflow1.png)

 2. Select **Import from a Text/CSV file**, and create a new data source with the following settings: